blbadger/blbadger.github.io/aperiodic-irrationals.md

-## Periodicity and rationality
+## Periodicic trajectories and rational numbers

-Here we establish an equivalence between the set of irrational numbers and the set of all aperiodic function trajectories, and conversely an equivalence between the set of rationals and periodic functions.
+Here we establish an equivalence between the set of irrational numbers and the set of all aperiodic function trajectories (restricted to functions of discrete time intervals in finite precision in a given dimension), and conversely an equivalence between the set of rationals and periodic functions.
 These allow us form a short proof of sensitivity to initial conditions that typifies aperiodic trajectories, and also explore a connection between aperiodic trajectories and unsolveable problems.

 ### The set of periodic trajectories is equivalent to the set of rational numbers

+Here periodic trajectories are defined as trajectories of discrete dynamical equations in finite dimension at a given precision that eventually re-visit previous points.
+Difference equations (or differential equations) that repeat previous points are periodic because there is no change in behavior over time, meaning that the trajectory from any given point at time 0 is identical to the trajectory from the same point at any other time.

 As there is no universally-agreed upon notation for the set of irrational numbers, here we take the set of irrational numbers to be the real numbers that are not rational, $ \Bbb I = \Bbb R - \Bbb Q$, or equivalently